graceemlin/e-val/README.md

   move                  One or more move numbers to analyse, note that in handicap games the handicap stones might not be considered a move

 options:
-  -h, --help            show this help message and exit -r {japanese,chinese,chinese-ogs,chinese-kgs,tromp-taylor,korean,stone-scoring,aga,bga}, --rules {japanese,chinese,chinese-ogs,chinese-kgs,tromp-taylor,korean,stone-scoring,aga,bga}
+  -h, --help            Show this help message and exit -r {japanese,chinese,chinese-ogs,chinese-kgs,tromp-taylor,korean,stone-scoring,aga,bga}, --rules {japanese,chinese,chinese-ogs,chinese-kgs,tromp-taylor,korean,stone-scoring,aga,bga}
   -k KATAGO, --katago KATAGO
-                        Path to katago executable (default: ./katago_bin/katago) -a ANALYSIS_CONFIG, --analysis-config ANALYSIS_CONFIG
+                        Path to KataGo executable (default: ./katago_bin/katago) -a ANALYSIS_CONFIG, --analysis-config ANALYSIS_CONFIG
-                        Path to analysis config file for katago (default: ./katago_bin/analysis_example.cfg) -m MODEL, --model MODEL
+                        Path to analysis config file for KataGo (default: ./katago_bin/analysis_example.cfg) -m MODEL, --model MODEL
-                        Path to katago model to use (default: ./katago_bin/g170-b30c320x2-s4824661760-d1229536699.bin.gz) -o OUTDIR, --outDir OUTDIR
+                        Path to KataGo model to use (default: ./katago_bin/g170-b30c320x2-s4824661760-d1229536699.bin.gz) -o OUTDIR, --outDir OUTDIR
                         Directory to write generated sgf files to (default: .)
 ```

-The tool will generate a new sgf file for every move it was asked to generate variations for.
+The tool will generate a new SGF file for every move it was asked to generate variations for.\
-If no output directory is specified it will generate them in the current directory
+If no output directory is specified it will generate them in the current directory.